REANA-Client¶

 Move files within workspace.

-The mv command allow to move the files within workspace.
+command allows to move files within a workspace.
+Note that the

 Examples: